ceedee666/online-lecture-setup/README.md

 ## Software

-### Max OSX
+### Mac OS

 Some of these software is also available for Windows and/or Linux.
-However, I only tested the software on OS X (Big Sur release).
+However, I only tested the software on Mac OS (Big Sur release).

 * [OBS](https://obsproject.com/)
 * [AirServer](https://www.airserver.com/)